AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 - Install the [Experience Platform connector extension](install.md).

     The Experience Platform connector extension is installed from the command line of the server and connects to your Adobe Commerce installation as a [service](../landing/saas.md).
-When the process is complete, Experience Platform connector appears on the **System** menu under **Services** in the [!DNL Commerce] _Admin_.
+When the process is complete, Experience Platform connector appears on the **System** menu under **Services** in the Commerce _Admin_.
 - [Upload shopper profiles](profile.md) to Adobe Experience Platform so storefront data can be attributed to specific shoppers to enhance their shopping experience.

 ## Audience